Versatile Belgian Shepherds Are 4 Breeds In One

-The Belgian Sheepdog does shed its hair during the shedding season (usually spring and fall), and they may shed a lot.
+The Belgian Sheepdog sheds its hair during the shedding season (usually spring and fall) and may shed a lot.
 You brush them daily to remove loose hair, so it doesn’t get all over your house.
 During the rest of the year, only weekly brushing is necessary.
 They will also need an occasional bath.

 They form a tight bond with family members and make excellent watchdogs.
 Belgian Groenendaels are very active and will need plenty of things to do, so it stays busy.
 Boredom can lead to the dog getting into trouble.

 The Groenendael has a life expectancy of 12 to 14 years and is generally healthy.
-For more details about the Belgian Groenendael, go to the Belgian Sheepdog Club of America website.
+For more details about the Belgian Groenendael, visit the Belgian Sheepdog Club of America website.

 Belgian Laekenois is the least common of the 4 Belgian Sheepdog varieties.
 As a breed, it is rarer than the Giant Panda.
 The AKC has only about 200 of this breed registered.
 There may only be around 1,000 of this dog breed worldwide.

-The AKC moved this breed from the various class to the herding group and became the AKC’s newest recognized breed in 2020.
+The AKC moved this breed from the various class to the herding group, and it became the AKC’s newest recognized breed in 2020.
 Their name comes from the Château de Laeken, where the breed originated.
 It was the favorite breed of the Belgian Queen Marie Henriette.